Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 1. KÜiK Meal ($144K/year)

-Enric Miquel Pico (from Barcelona, Catalonia, Spain) started KÜiK Meal almost 5 years ago.
+Enric Miquel Pico (from Barcelona, Catalonia, Spain) started KÜiK Meal over 5 years ago.

 Hello guys!
 I’m Enric Miquel and am I the Founder of KÜiK Meal, but I am also working as International Marketing Manager in Laboratoires Grand Fontaine.
 I am a pharmacist from the University of Barcelona and have been working in the pharmaceutical marketing field for the last 5 years.